milesj/interweave/docs/matchers.md

 # Matchers

-Matchers are the backbone of Interweave as they allow arbitrary insertion of React elements into strings, through the use of regex matching.
+Matchers are the backbone of Interweave as they allow arbitrary insertion of React elements into strings, through the use of regex pattern matching.
 This feature is quite powerful as it opens up many possibilities.

 It works by matching patterns within a string, deconstructing it into tokens, and reconstructing it back into an array of strings and React elements, therefore, permitting it to be rendered by React's